The creation of Norwaste brought together a number of decision-makers from the industry for a short celebration on the sailboat Vega.

 Henrik Lystad stated that the interest in the new company has been overwhelming and there has been very positive feedback from many teams.
 Norwaste is already involved in several tasks for state authorities and the waste industry at home and abroad.
 Lystad ended by promising more news and that Norwaste will set up for more tasks in the future.

-Read more about the people in Norwaste here.
+Read more about the people in Norwaste here (only in Norwegian).